 The math sections for both tests naturally require outside knowledge, but there are strategies here as well to make these sections easier for students.
 Often when I work with students in ACT and SAT prep, we go through the questions and figure out what they are actually asking, and my students realize that they do in fact have the skills to answer most, if not all, of the questions.
 In order to make the test more difficult, the test makers rely on what I call artificial difficulty—that is, they phrase questions in unusual ways or format answer choices to appear more esoteric than they actually are.
 Once you work through the methods in which the test makers artificially inflate the difficulty of questions and begin to understand that they are simply testing your knowledge in different ways, the fear factor starts to disappear.
 And then, even on questions that do test skills you might not have yet, you can usually rule out clearly wrong answers by working backwards from the answer choices or plugging in real values for variables.

-It’s these truths about the SAT and ACT that make tutoring valuable.
+It’s these truths about the SAT and ACT that make tutoring valuable, and it’s why test prep works so well at raising your score.
 Using Khan Academy or ACT Online Prep will absolutely help you in your quest for a great score; however, these prep tools from the test-writers are never going to focus as much on the question-specific techniques or section-specific strategies as a tutor will.
 After all, to do so would be to admit that it’s not just about content: the tests themselves can be learned as well.

 Ultimately, these test are not simply testing your content knowledge, they are testing your ability to adapt to the test, which is where ACT and SAT test prep comes in.
 We have worked through countless problems and are intimately familiar with the tricks the test makers pull, so we are equipped to ease you through the process and into your best possible score.
 Once these strategies are mastered, most students realize there is nothing to fear about either of these tests—which is the goal!
 These tests are teachable and coachable, and preparation for them need not be torturous.
 Learning test strategies and seeing your score improve can be fun, and that is the most important thing that the test makers will not tell you.